 Neither FINRA nor the NFA offer detailed study guides or practice tests for the Series 3 securities license.
 But you can purchase study prep materials online.

 The Series 63 Uniform Securities Agent State Law Exam is an NASAA exam administered by FINRA.
-The test has 60 questions, of which you’ll need to get at least 43 correct in order to pass.
+The test has 60 questions, of which you’ll need to get at least 43 correct in order to pass with a score of 72%.

 You’ll need this license if you also hold a Series 6 or Series 7 license and you want to sell securities in any state.
 The NASAA offers a downloadable study guide that offers an overview of what’s included on the Series 63 securities license exam.
 Topics include: